5 Reasons Why Caring for Ferals Actually Matters

 Often referred to as “catch-and-kill,” this method of feral cat management has been proven to be ineffective due to a phenomenon known as “The Vacuum Effect.”

-Caring for out colonies ethically also means fewer cats entering shelters, and ultimately, less strain on taxpayer-funded services.
+Ethically caring for our colonies also means fewer cats entering shelters, and ultimately, less strain on taxpayer-funded services.

 Stronger, Kinder Communities